VertebrateResequencing/wr/README.md

 * Use the -h option on wr and all its sub commands to get further help and instructions.
-* The default config should be fine for most people, but if you want to change something, copy the example config file to ~/.wr_config.yml and make changes to that.
+* The default config should be fine for most people, but if you want to change something, run `wr conf --default > ~/.wr_config.yml` and make changes to that.
 Alternatively, as the example config file explains, add environment variables to your shell login script and then source it.
   If you'll be using OpenStack, it is strongly recommended to configure database backups to go to S3.
 * The wr executable must be available at that same absolute path on all